Getting a Mortgage with 3 or 4 People

 Credit Scoring and Demonstrating Income

-As touched upon earlier in this article, a multi-person mortgage will increase the risk of bad credit.
+As touched upon earlier in this article, a multi-person mortgage increases the likelihood that one applicant may have adverse credit.

-This is simply because the more people that are applying for a mortgage increase the risk that one of the applicants will have a bad credit score/history.
+This is simply because the more people that are applying for a mortgage increases the likelihood that one of the applicants may have a bad credit score/history.

 Additionally, verifying multiple incomes can also be tricky, especially in the case of an applicant who is either retired or will be retired during the mortgage term agreement.